kodjane/expenseNotesWebApp/README.md

 # expenseNotesWebApp

-The corresponding data Base file is
+The corresponding data Base file is expenseNoteDataBase folder.

+Pick it and import it into your own data Base